camunda/camunda-docs-static/get-started/content/cmmn11/create-case.md

 To learn more about user assignment, check the [User Assignment section](/manual/latest/reference/cmmn11/tasks/human-task/#user-assignment/) on the human task page of our CMMN implementation guide.
 {{< /note >}}

-Note how there is no direct relation between the two plan items.
+Note that there is no direct relation between the two plan items.
 There is no sequence flow connecting the two tasks as in BPMN.
 In CMMN, this expresses that the tasks can be executed concurrently.

 # Save the CMMN 1.1 Diagram